pikumb94/NeonDash/README.md

 </p>
 </p>

-In the release section you can find the executable of the game. </br>Your feedbacks on this projects are always precious and welcomed, including bugs that you can report in the Gihub Issue section.
+In the release section you can find the executable of the game. </br>Your feedbacks on this projects are always precious and welcomed, including bugs that you can report in the Github Issue section.